Bible Hill, Jerusalem: History and archeology

 The northern slope of the hill has been excavated by the archaeologist Gabriel Barkai where he discovered the famed Ketef Hinnom scrolls in a burial cave complex from the First Temple period.
 Barkai named the area "Shoulder of Hinnom" based on a verse in the book of Joshua (15:8) describing the borders of the tribe of Judah: "And the border went up the valley of the son of Hinnom along the shoulder of the Jebusite southward, which is Jerusalem, and the border went up to the top of the mountain which faces the valley of Hinnom westward, which is at the end of the valley of Rephaim northward".

 According to the preeminent biblical scholar Dr. James D. Tabor, Bible Hill could possibly be the site of the historical Golgotha where Jesus of Nazareth was crucified two thousand years ago.
+Research by T. M. West substantiates the plausibility of Dr. Tabor's suggestion.

 On the top of the hill there are several remains of more modern looking buildings, suggested to have been used for the nearby train station.

 The name 'Bible Hill', first appeared in the 1960s following a proposal by the Society for the Study of the Bible, backed by the former Prime Minister of Israel, David Ben-Gurion, to build an international bible center on the hill top.
 The plans were not realized due to financing difficulties and the hill was left in its natural state.